Call Us Today!(337) 474-6161

 Committed to your child’s vision health

-At the office of Boreing Vision Clinic, our skilled team brings years of professional experience and are highly qualified to evaluate and treat children’s eye problems.
+At the office of Boreing Vision, our skilled team brings years of professional experience and are highly qualified to evaluate and treat children’s eye problems.
 If you believe your child is having vision difficulty, we invite you to visit our office for a comprehensive eye exam and, if needed, a fitting for eyeglasses.